Bikes

 5 Bike lights

-Ding lights are Australian-designed lights that include an integrated downlight to illuminate the road and the cyclist, assisting the cyclist and approaching drivers.
+Ding lights are Australian-designed lights that include an integrated downlight to illuminate the road and the rider, helping both the rider and approaching drivers.
 AUD170.
-Review: lighting is excellent, I wish they needed less frequent recharging.
+Review: lighting is excellent; I wish they needed less frequent recharging.

-Knog does bike lights with well-designed removable clips.
+Knog makes bike lights with well-designed, removable clips.

 6 Vendors

-Wiggle is a classic cycling stuff vendor which is not cheap but at least cheaper than Australia.
+Wiggle is a classic cycling vendor — not cheap, but at least cheaper than buying in Australia.

 7 Riding goggles